 In the quarters ended December 31, 2016 and March 31, 2017, the Company recorded the partial receipts of the third tranche of the CPRIT Grant of \$3,992,799 and \$1,200,000, respectively, which were recognized as recoveries of R&D expenditures.
 The CPRIT Grant is detailed in the accompanying condensed consolidated interim financial statements.
-The agreement providing for the CPRIT Grant was executed by the Chief Executive Officer of CPRIT on July 9, 2014 (the "CPRIT Agreement") and the grant term ended on December 31, 2017, with final compliance reporting and approval for release of the remaining grant funds expected in the first half of calendar 2018.
+The agreement providing for the CPRIT Grant was executed by the Chief Executive Officer of CPRIT on July 9, 2014 (the "CPRIT Agreement") and the grant term ended on December 31, 2017, with final compliance reporting completed.